Subansiri River: Lower Subansiri Dam

-The Lower Subansiri Dam or The Lower Subansiri Hydro-Electric Project is an under construction dam gravity dam on the river.
-The dam is seen as a problem with environmental and social impacts and many organisations are protesting against it.
+The Lower Subansiri Dam or Lower Subansiri Hydro-Electric Project is an under-construction dam gravity dam on the river.
+The dam is seen as a problem with environmental and social impacts, and many organisations are protesting against it.
 The River is a fiction book based on the issue and displays the issue as viewed by common Assamese people through its imaginary dolphins, fishes, and human characters.